adityakumarxd/auto-cashapp-to-litecoin/README.md

 - `/ping`: Displays the bot's ping in an embed.
 - `/addbal`: Shows the hot wallet address and balance.
 Allows adding balance to the hot wallet.
 - `/changeca`: Updates the CashApp ID in `config.json`.
+- `/stats`: Displays the bot's statistics, including the total number of deals completed and the total amount of deals.

 ### 3. Buttons:
 - Proceed: Starts the conversion process.
 Opens a modal to input the amount in USD.